Johnnie71/eco-designs-frontend/README.md

 Profile header background was imported from an image found on Google.
 Others images uploaded from other images found on Google.
-My main profile page "Johnnie Gonzalez" has all of my designs that I completed for my Architectural Portfolio.
+My main profile page "Johnnie71" has all of my designs that I completed for my Architectural Portfolio.

 ## Stretch Goals